StackVista/stackstate-docs/use/stackstate-ui/analytics.md

 ## The analytics environment

-If your StackState user has the permission `access-analytics`, you can access the analytics environment from the main menu.
+If your Rancher Observability user has the permission `access-analytics`, you can access the analytics environment from the main menu.
 This will be available by default for all [power users and admins](../../setup/security/rbac/rbac_permissions.md).
 There are also places in the user interface where you can be directed to analytical environment if some data is available in the form of a query, a link will then say "Open in Analytics".

 The analytics environment is divided into two sections: